nrfconnect/sdk-nrf/samples/bluetooth/enocean/README.rst

 1. :ref:`Commission one or more EnOcean devices <bt_enocean_commissioning>`.
    The LEDs will blink when each of the devices has been successfully commissioned.
 #.
-Connect the kit to the computer with an USB cable.
+Connect the kit to the computer with a USB cable.
    The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal_specific|
 #.
 Depending on the EnOcean devices you commissioned: